-As mobile phones began to evolve into smartphones, and faster internet connections via broadband and mobile networks became the norm, it was evident that a radical shift in web development technology needed to take place.
+As mobile phones began to evolve into smartphones, and faster internet connections via broadband and mobile networks became the norm, a radical shift in website technology was needed.

-The web development community’s initial response was interesting, rather than radical.
+The initial response from the web-development community was interesting, rather than radical.

 Instead of attempting to figure out how to modify existing websites to work efficiently on mobile devices, they took a more pragmatic, results-based approach.
-Developers began creating separate pages, using existing technology, explicitly designed to match the size and resolution of mobile phones.
+Developers used existing technology to create separate web-pages, designed to match the size and resolution of mobile phones.

-Typically, these mini-sites were identifiable by the letter ‘m’ (for mobile) that preceded the usual website address.
-For example, the mobile website address for clivewilson.com would be m.clivewilson.com.
+Typically, these mini-websites were identifiable by the letter ‘m’ (for mobile) preceding the usual website address.
+For example, the mobile website address for clivewilson.com would have been m.clivewilson.com.

-Mobile websites tended to contain less content and fewer pages than their desktop counterparts.
-For example, as it was very early days for eCommerce and payment solutions that would work well on mobile devices, many companies chose to display product images in the mobile view but little else.
-Users had to visit the main website for both more product information or to make a purchase.
-Not exactly user friendly and, given the seamless, rich mobile experience we all enjoy now, it seems counterintuitive in hindsight.
+The mobile version of websites tended to contain less content and fewer pages than their desktop counterparts.
+For example, eCommerce and payment solutions didn’t work well on mobile devices, so many companies chose to display product images in the mobile view but little else, forcing visitors to go to the main website for more product information or to make a purchase.
+Not exactly user friendly and, given the seamless, rich mobile experience we enjoy now, it seems counterintuitive in hindsight.

-However, it was Google who forced the step-change in website development.
-Not because they got involved in web-development itself, but because they decreed that the mobile experience, for the end-user, should be the same as the desktop experience in terms of structure, navigation and content.
-Google didn’t want people to see one set of content on one device and different content on another device.
+They didn’t disappoint, but it was actually Google who forced the step-change in website development by decreeing that the mobile experience [of a website], for the end-user, should be the same as the desktop experience in terms of structure, navigation and content.
+Google didn’t want people to see one set of content on one device, e.g. desktop/laptop, and a different set of content on another device, e.g. mobile.
 It had to be seamless.